WavebreakmediaMicro - Fotolia

 IT teams need visibility into their cloud environments to ensure their workloads run properly.
 Public cloud providers, including Microsoft, offer management and monitoring tools to help users access insights on performance, availability, security and other important metrics.

 Microsoft Azure users can choose from a number of native monitoring services.
 With these tools, IT teams can quickly identify and resolve issues, consistently track resources and evaluate service health.
-Review the features and capabilities of these Azure monitoring tools to ensure the health of your cloud workloads.
+Use this rundown to help ensure the health of your workloads on Microsoft's cloud.
+Understand the various data types you can track and review the features and capabilities of the Azure monitoring tools.

 Azure Advisor: Azure Advisor provides users with personalized recommendations to optimize their deployments.
 First, Advisor scans resource configurations in an enterprise's environments.
 After that's complete, Advisor provides step-by-step instructions and actions to improve resources for high availability, security, performance and cost.
 Azure Advisor also pulls recommendations from other Microsoft cloud services -- such as Azure Security Center and Azure Cost Management -- into a centralized dashboard where users can view all suggestions in one place.